 Arrive in Fort Wayne, Indiana on a Friday night and get settled in to a great Fort Wayne hotel!
 If you have time, start your weekend off right with dinner or just cocktails at Club Soda.
 Club Soda is a cool industrial style restaurant that features some of the best cocktails in Fort Wayne and live Jazz music almost every weekend.
 You can pull up a seat in the bar room or book a reservation for dining on their patio in the summer or in their warm dining room in the cooler months.

-Or, check out The Landing, a cool new neighborhood in downtown Fort Wayne that is home to amazing local restaurants including Tolon, The Landing Beer Co, Nawa, and more!
+Or, check out The Landing, a cool historic neighborhood in downtown Fort Wayne that is home to amazing local restaurants including Tolon, Marquee, Nawa, and more!

 It’s the weekend and you get to choose whether you catch up on sleep or rise with the sun and get a jump start on your day.
 Either way is a good choice!